How long does a hip prosthesis last?

 The result:

-A lower loosening rate and a longer lifespan for the implant.
+lower loosening rate and a longer durability of the implant.

 Chapter 5: Which patient factors influence the durability of a hip prosthesis

-The question "How long will my hip replacement last?" also depends on the patient themselves.
+The question 'How long will my hip prosthesis last?' also depends on the patient themselves.

 1. Age

-• Younger patients → higher activity → tend to have slightly more wear and tear
+• Younger patients → higher activity → tendentially slightly more wear

-• Older patients → less strain → often longer-lasting prostheses
+• Older patients → lower stress → often longer-lasting prostheses

 2. Weight

-• More weight doesn't automatically mean more flexibility
+• more weight = not automatically more loosening

 3. Activity level